Russia’s 1.2 million casualties in Ukraine dwarf all its conflicts since World War II, report says

 And Moscow has fallen behind in high-tech, with not one Russian company among the world’s top 100 technology companies.

-In a Stanford University ranking of top artificial intelligence countries, Russia is 28th out of 36 countries, behind countries like Spain, Saudi Arabia and Malaysia.
+In a Stanford University ranking of top artificial intelligence countries, Russia is 28th out of 36 countries, behind nations like Spain, Saudi Arabia and Malaysia.

 Despite the pessimistic outlook the report paints for Russia, Putin is unlikely to settle for a peace deal without further Western pressure on his regime, it says.